ProgrammingRainbow/NvChad-2.5/README.md

 ```
 # Golang
 ## UPDATE
 I think all the formatters for Go only apply to actual .go files.
-So all non Go filetypes are removed from `conform.lua`.
+So all non Go filetypes have been removed from `conform.lua`.
 In `treesitter.lua` gotmpl has been added.
 ## lspconfig
 Edit file `~/.config/nvim/lua/configs/lspconfig.lua`. \